nirajkamal/Building-performance/README.md

-### Humanscapes project wins the Green Solutions Awar' in the UN COP26 summit at Glasgow.
+### Update: Humanscapes project wins the Green Solutions Awar' in the UN COP26 summit 2021 at Glasgow!!

 # Building-performance
 Python Script written to process and analyse the thermal performance of Humanscapes Habitat using sensor data from the buildings.
 The script also uses the datasets of ASHRAE and CBRI.